 - 1. Restrictor plates shall be utilized in the following divisions:

 - 1(A).
 Junior Novice

 - 1(B).
 Advanced Novice

 - 1(C).
 Junior Honda

 - 1(D).
 Junior Animal

 - 1(E).
 Senior Animal

 - 1(F).
 Junior 160

 - 2. Restrictor plates are mandatory.

 - 3. Restrictor plates will be supplied by QMA to Clubs at a nominal cost.
 Blue restrictor plates must be dated 06/09 or newer.

 - 3(A).
-Only QMA, USAC or POWRi approved restrictor plates may be used.

-- 3(B).
-Clubs must purchase restrictor plates from the National Secretary unless otherwise notified by QMA.

-- 4. Restrictor plates may be removed during non-racing events for practice only.
+Only QMA, USAC or POWRi approved restrictor plates may be used. - 3(B).
+Clubs must purchase restrictor plates from the National Secretary unless otherwise notified by QMA. - 4.
+Restrictor plates may be removed during non-racing events for practice only. - 5.

-1. Restrictor plates may be removed during non-racing events for practice only. - 5.
 The identification tab must be visible at all times. - 6.
 Alterations of any kind will be disqualified. - 6(A).
 Alterations to Novice Restrictor plates require the following penalties: - 6(A)(1).
 1st offense: 30-day suspension, - 6(A)(2).
-2nd offense: 1-year suspension.

-Failure to use proper restrictor plate in any designated classes or any alteration of restrictor plate is cause for immediate DQ and applicable suspension.
+2nd offense: 1-year suspension. - Failure to use proper restrictor plate in any designated classes or any alteration of restrictor plate is cause for immediate DQ and applicable suspension.